Gordon, Magic hold on to defeat Spurs, 117-110

 Clifford was forced to take another timeout 2 1/2 minutes later when Bryn Forbes’ 3-pointer cut Orlando’s lead to 111-104.

+“We had the game at a place where were ahead by enough and that’s where we stopped playing defense and they took advantage of it,” Clifford said.
+“That three-minute stretch in the fourth quarter, where they were good and we lost our concentration, except for that, I thought our defense was good all night.”

-The Magic were able to hang on, preserving their best offensive production of the season.
+Gasol’s 3-pointer pulled the Spurs within 113-108 with 1:41 remaining, but the Magic were able to salvage the win and preserve their best offensive performance of the season.

-Orlando had lost four straight, including failing to score 100 points in three consecutive games, but jumped out to an early lead.
+Orlando failed to score 100 points in its three previous games, but jumped out to an early lead.

-San Antonio’s worst defensive effort of the season came less than 24 hours after their finest in a 109-95 victory against New Orleans.
+“They deserve a lot of credit,” Popovich said.
+“They were really efficient offensively and haven’t been all year.
+They’ve been at the bottom of the league in offensive efficiency and a lot of it is because it’s a new system.”

-Mills finished with 16 points and Aldridge added 14 for San Antonio.
+Mills finished with 16 points and Gasol finished with 12 points, eight rebounds and five assists in 23 minutes.

 TIP-INS

-Magic: Orlando entered the game last in the league in scoring at 99.9 points per game as well as field goal percentage at 41.4. … Jonathon Simmons received a warm ovation upon entering the game late in the first quarter.
-Simmons, who was listed as questionabl with bruised right wrist, had no points in 18 minutes. … Jonathan Isaac did not play due to a sprained right ankle. … Timofey Mozgov missed the game with sore right knee.
+Magic: Orlando entered the game last in the league in scoring at 99.9 points per game as well as field goal percentage at 41.4. … Former Spurs forward Jonathon Simmons received a warm ovation upon entering the game late in the first quarter.
+Simmons, who was listed as questionable with bruised right wrist, had no points in 18 minutes. … Jonathan Isaac did not play due to a sprained right ankle. … Timofey Mozgov missed the game with sore right knee.

 UP NEXT